roverandrew/keepitclean/README.md

   </tr>
   <tr>
     <td>score</td>
-    <td>A score from 1-99 representing the likelihood a text/image/video contains inappropriate content.
+    <td>A score from 1-99 representing the likelihood a text contains inappropriate content.
        <ul>
-         <li>A score of 1 indicates a very low chance that a text/image/video contains inappropriate content.</li>
+         <li>A score of 1 indicates a very low chance that a text contains inappropriate content.</li>
-         <li>A score of 99 indicates a very high chance that a text/image/video contains inappropriate content.</li>
+         <li>A score of 99 indicates a very high chance that a text contains inappropriate content.</li>
       </ul>
     </td>
     <td>integer</td>
   </tr>
   <tr>
-    <td>cleanContent</td>
+    <td>cleanText</td>
     <td>Returns text stating that inappropriate content was detected.
 Text content determined by the inputted <code>alternativeText</code> parameter.</td>
     <td>string</td>
   </tr>